(Last Updated on : 17/03/2017)

 , originating from Kerala.

-Academies of Indian Martial Arts
+Academies of Indian Martial Arts in Modern India

 The field of Indian martial arts is demonstrably rich and varied.
 The immense diversity in India's culture has contributed immensely to the great variety and ingenuity in the form, style and practice of the same.
-Over the years, there has been a revival of the art forms in various regions, and we see a resurgence of the traditional martial arts in the field of self defence.
+Over the years, there has been a revival of the art forms in various regions, and we see a resurgence of the traditional martial arts in the field of self defense.